ghiscoding/slickgrid-universal-wiki/Formatters.md

 ```

 ### Extra Arguments/Params
 What if you want to pass extra arguments that you want to use within the Formatter?
-You can use `params` for that.
+You should use `params` for that.
 For example, let say you have a custom formatter to build a select list (dropdown), you could do it this way:
 ```ts
 let optionList = ['True', 'False'];